-Have you thought of combing essential oils with the professional treatments you receive to help you heal from abuse?
+Have you thought of using essential oils with the professional services you receive to help you heal from abuse?

 Though petroleum products are not the healthiest way to apply essential oils to your system, this simple home remedy helps you see the power essential oils have to relieve symptoms.

-Below is a list of 3 ways you can combine essential oils with the professional services you receive to help you heal from abuse.
+Below is a list of 3 ways you can use essential oils while receiving healing services from professionals.

-3 Ways To Combine Essential Oils With Professional Services
+3 Ways To Use Essential Oils + Professional Services

 After you have cleared it with your practitioner first (in case she has any sensitivities to particular scents), add drops of a particular essential oil into a diffuser before your professional cuddler arrives for your cuddle therapy appointment.
-Or perhaps your cuddle therapist will prepare a blend before your arrive at her office.
+Or perhaps, if you make the request, your cuddle therapist will prepare a blend before you arrive to the designated location for your session.

 Frankincense is a dynamic essential oil for meditative experiences.
 When mixed with Palo Santo and balsam copaiba, this blend just might become your favorite!

-Prior to a virtual connection session take the opportunity to create a welcoming space for yourself with you as your own guest in this self care appointment.
+Turn on your diffuser and experience self love.
 Add ylang ylang to frankincense in the right proportions, and make your session space truly inviting.

 When the session is virtual, the responsibility (and privilege) of creating a healing space is yours.